Chinnanchiru Kiliye

-Chinnanchiru Kiliye is a 2025 Indian Tamil language family Melodrama television series starring Swathika, Naresh Raj, Abitha and Jangiri Madhumitha It premiered on Zee Tamil on 21 June 2025, and airs on Monday to Saturday at 19:00 and streams digitally on ZEE5.
+Chinnanchiru Kiliye is a 2025 Indian Tamil-language family Melodrama television series starring Swathika, Naresh Raj, Rowthiram Syed, Harsha Nair and Jangiri Madhumitha It premiered on Zee Tamil on 21 June 2025, and airs on Monday to Saturday at 19:00 and streams digitally on ZEE5.
 It is produced by Sundaram and Bhavani, and directed by S. Anandh Babu.

 Plot

-The story is about a middle-class woman, Indhu, who is a self-made woman who vows never to bow or borrow.
+The story is about a self-made, middle-class woman, Indhu, who vows never to bow or borrow.
 However, she marries Karna, who is a young debt collector.
 It is about how, who marries into a male-dominated family by a twist of fate, fights for her rights and wins.